 Remote View of the Taj Mahal from Agra Fort

 I did visit one Marble Crafts shop also where they have shown me different artistic works of white and colored marbles from various countries.
-The same work what have been used in building of Taj Mahal.
+The same work what has been used in the building of Taj Mahal.

-After lunch went for Fatehpur Sikri in Agra, this beautiful red sandstone city built by the Mughal Emperor Akbar.
-Here must visit spots are Buland Darwaza, Akbar’s Palace Complex, the famous Dargah (Shrine) of Shaikh Salim Chishti and Fatehpur Jama Mosque.
+After lunch went to Fatehpur Sikri in Agra, this beautiful red sandstone city built by the Mughal Emperor Akbar.
+Here must-visit spots are Buland Darwaza, Akbar’s Palace Complex, the famous Dargah (Shrine) of Shaikh Salim Chishti and Fatehpur Jama Mosque.

 Main Pillar of Diwan-i-Khas Akbar’s Palace Complex